0xAmitSec/VulnScan-BurpPro/README.md

 ---

+⭐ Star & 🍴 Fork this repo to support the project and get access to full payload updates.

+> **Note:** Full payload wordlists and advanced configuration files are shared exclusively with contributors who star and fork this repository.
+>

+---

 ## What is this?

 `VulnScan` is an aggressive, async web vulnerability scanner with full **Burp Suite Pro REST API integration**.
 It combines automated vulnerability detection with Burp's active scanner — giving maximum coverage for bug bounty and authorized penetration testing engagements.